mikestowe/RAMLbook/RAML Book.md

 ```

 ###OAuth 2
 The OAuth 2.0 authentication follows the standard described in RFC6749.
-The following example shows how to set properties for OAuth 2.0:
+The following example shows how to set properties for OAuth 2.0 in RAML:

 ```yaml
 #%RAML 1.0